 From a tiny fishing village to a vibrant small town

 Most of the buildings in the Old Town date from the late 18th and the 19th century, but the area grew out of a 16th century fishing village that the Swedish king Gustav Vasa granted a town charter in 1546 – a few years before Helsinki.
-They were intended to grow into trade centres and compete with Revel, the modern-day Estonian city of Tallinn.
+The two cities were intended to grow into trade centres and compete with Revel, the modern-day Estonian city of Tallinn.

 Pack your picnic basket and take a stroll along the seashore

-Basatorget, the old market situated near Stallörsparken park, is a good place to start a walk along the west shore, from which a nice view of the town’s bay area is revealed.
+Basatorget, the old market situated near Stallörsparken park, is a good place to start a walk along the west shore, which opens a nice view over the bay area.
 The old-style “pranger” (a pillory-style punishment pole), which stands in Basatorget, reminds us of the days when many crimes were punished by public beating and humiliation.